loicsander/Fengardo-Redux/readme.md

 Here’s the list of things I felt should be done, some of them I started, but all of them unfinished:

 + Redraw the italic and the black weight to match the quality of the new developing regular style
++ There’s also room for improvement on the regular, for that matter
 + Modify the black weight to reduce the ‘condensed’ effect it now has.
 This effect was never intended and is an early design mistake.
 + Make the weights compatible for interpolation
 + Harmonize character sets